jessica-writes-code/precisenumbers/README.rst

 Usage
 =====

-Below is a typical example of creating a Coordinate that has a particular precision and then accessing its float and string representations.
+Below is a typical example of creating a number that has a particular precision and then accessing its float and string representations.

 .. code-block:: pycon